Isur/file-json-validator/readme.md

 # Features

-- Directory structure comparison - quickly compare if pointed directories has the same files.
+- Directory structure comparison - quickly compare if pointed directories has the same files (not looking for nested directories yet).
 - JSON file key comparison - compare JSON's to check if their structure is the same (this compares only keys, not the values!).

 # Instalation